gunesmes/calabash_android_automation/README.md

 Make sure you have Ruby 1.9 or above installed (Ruby 2.0+ recommended).

-Install bundler unless you already have it installed:

-    gem install bundler
+Install calabash-android:

-(or sudo gem install bundler)
+		sudo gem install calabash-android

-Install gems in the `Gemfile`:

-    bundle install

 # To run Calabash for Android

-To run the Android tests, ensure a recent Android SDK is installed, and that
+To run the Android tests, ensure that you have recent Android SDK

+* Dowload Android SDK and put it following directory: $HOME/Android/sdk

 * environment variable `ANDROID_HOME` is set to point to the sdk folder, such as: